jomalley2112/controller_scaffolding/README.md

 * Extended index navigation (optional):
 	* Generates an index view file for the model specified containing columns with headers for all  fields not generated automatically by rails (Everything but id, created_at and updated_at).
 Certain  keywords are given priority when found in the field names which makes them show up before  others (eg. name, email)
-	* Generates pagination functionality for the index page
+	* Generates pagination functionality for the index page.
+Default items per page can be set by editing the @per_page variable in `app/controllers/concerns/ext_index_nav.rb`
 	* Adds some styling to the index page

 * Extended form submission (optional):